Duncan L. Hunter: 2008 Presidential campaign

 On October 30, 2006, Hunter announced his intention to consider running for the Republican nomination for President in 2008.
 Throughout 2006, his Peace Through Strength PAC raised funds and ran advertising expressing his issues of border security and fair trade.

 Hunter formally announced his presidential candidacy in Spartanburg, South Carolina, on January 25, 2007.

 During 2007, Hunter did well in some county- and state-level straw polls, including a victory at the first GOP Texas Straw Poll on September 1, but those results did not transfer to regular polls at national or state levels.
-Some major polls did not even list Hunter as an option along with Mitt Romney, John McCain, Mike Huckabee, Ron Paul, Fred Thompson, or Rudy Giuliani.
-When national polls did list Hunter, he consistently got three percent or less support among Republicans.

 Conservative commentator Ann Coulter and aviation legend Chuck Yeager both endorsed Hunter as their choice for President, but Hunter received little support from the Republican establishment.
 Governor Mike Huckabee of Arkansas, who was also seeking the Republican nomination for President, stated that Hunter might play a role in a potential Huckabee administration, noting that he is "extraordinarily well qualified to be Secretary of Defense."

 As the caucus and primary season got underway, Hunter began being excluded from Republican debate forums.
 On January 7, 2008, he held a press conference where reporters thought he would announce his withdrawal.
 Instead, he surprised pundits by first lambasting ABC News and Fox News not allowing him to participate in previous days' televised debates and then declaring that he would not withdraw from the presidential race: "I am not going to let some arrogant knucklehead executive in a glass office 10 stories above a mall in New York City decide the outcome of this election."

 In the Iowa caucuses Hunter finished in seventh place with 524 votes, or one percent of the total.
 In the New Hampshire primary he finished in seventh and last place again with 1,220 votes, or less than one percent of the total votes cast.
 In the Wyoming caucuses he had his best showing, coming in third and scoring 1 delegate to the Republican National Convention.
-However, in the Michigan primary, Hunter once again placed last, coming in eighth behind "Uncommited" (which received 15,000 more votes than Hunter).
+However, in the Michigan primary, Hunter once again placed last, coming in eighth behind "Uncommitted" (which received 15,000 more votes than Hunter).
 On the last day of his campaign, Hunter won just two percent of the vote in the Nevada caucuses, and in the South Carolina primary he received only 0.2 percent of the vote, putting him in last place in both states.
 He withdrew from the race that night, on January 19, 2008.
 Hunter subsequently endorsed Huckabee for the Republican nomination.